Skip to main content

 3-Day Notice Requirement

-If a tenant is late with rent, landlords are required to provide a 3-day notice.
-This notice informs the tenant that they have three days to either pay the rent or vacate the property.
-If the tenant doesn’t comply, the landlord can begin the eviction process.
+If a tenant fails to pay rent, Florida landlords are legally obligated to issue a 3-day notice.
+This gives the tenant three days to pay or vacate.
+If the tenant does not respond, landlords can proceed with eviction.

 Steps to Take When a Tenant Can't Pay Rent

-A calendar with 'PAY RENT' written in red on the first day of the month.
+A calendar with 'PAY RENT' written on the first day of the month.

 1. Open Communication